-The Small Business Administration (SBA) just stepped up in a big way to help you sell your business.
+The Small Business Administration (SBA) just stepped up in a big way to help you sell your business by bringing more buyers.

-The SBA recently announced changes to the popular 7(a) loan program that is expected to cause thousands more businesses in America to be sold this year.
+The SBA recently announced changes to the popular 7(a) loan program.
+It is expected to cause thousands more businesses in America to be sold this year.

-Since 1953, the SBA has been assisting small business in ways like counseling, contracts and perhaps most importantly, guaranteeing loans.
+Since 1953, the SBA has been assisting small businesses in ways like counseling, contracts, and perhaps most importantly, guaranteeing loans.
 A common misconception is that the Federal Government (through the SBA) loans money to entrepreneurs looking to start or expand their business.
 This is only partly true.
-Uncle Sam doesn’t loan directly, but does partner with banks who are actively lending.
+Uncle Sam doesn’t loan directly.
+But, does partner with banks who are actively lending.
 The SBA shares the risk in a sense because if the loan defaults, the government guarantees the bank is reimbursed for some of the bad debt.
 This system provides an incentive for banks to take a little more risk than they normally would with traditional loans.

 Obtaining an SBA loan isn’t difficult, but it does require keen attention to detail.
-Buyers usually start the process by contacting their bank and informing them of their intentions to buy a business even if they don’t have one selected yet.
+Buyers usually start the process by contacting their bank.
+They inform them of their intentions to buy a business even if they don’t have one selected yet.
 It is important to note that there is specific criteria that needs to be met to qualify.
 Most lenders have an SBA lender specialist that can help sort through financing details.

 Brokers like Evans maintain relationships with these bankers and make sure buyers are well qualified before starting any discussion.